alba1735/tRNAgraph/README.md

 conda activate trnagraph
 ```

-tRNAgraph can be used with `build`, `graph`, `cluster`, `merge` and `tools` commands.
+tRNAgraph can be used with `build`, `cluster`, `merge`, `graph` and `tools` commands.
 The `build` command generates an AnnData object from a tRAX coverage file.
 The `graph` command creates visualizations from the database object.
 The `cluster` command is used to cluster the database object.
 The `merge` command is used to merge two database objects.
 The following sections will describe how to use each command.

 ### Input files